Namit-Joshi/CP-Solutions/README.md

 # CP-Solutions

-This repo contains all of my accepted submissions on codeforces.
+This repo contains all of my accepted submissions from codeforces.

 The accepted solutions were scraped using Python from codeforces.com and were uploaded to this GitHub repository using the GitHub API.